Nagaur district: Geography

 The vegetation consists of a sparse cover of thorny woodland with distinct variations in different topographical areas.
 The principal trees found on sand dunes are Prosopis cineraria, Acacia senegal, Tecomella undulata, Gymnosporia and Aerva.

 Physiographically the district is marked by a low and gentle relief interspersed with the isolated hills and knolls of the Aravallis.
 The major part of the district is characterised by stabilised sand dunes.
 Climatologically^the area experiences a semi-arid climate with sparse thorn and scrub type of vegetational cover.

 Tehsils

-These are Nagaur, Deh, Khinvsar, Jayal, Merta City, Degana, Mundwa,Riyan badi All of these are Sub-divisions also.
+These are Nagaur, Deh, Khinvsar, Jayal, Merta City, Degana, Mundwa, Sanjoo, Riyan badi All of these are Sub-divisions also.
 There are 15 blocks and 1607 villages in the district.

 Charbhujanath temple and Meera bai mandir situated at mertacity which is known as the birthplace of bhakta Shiromani Meerabai.